unstablecookie/java-explore-with-me/README.md

 # java-explore-with-me

 This is my final project during my yandex practicum learning sessions.
-Main functionality is to manage, share and publish events.
+The main functionality is to manage, share and publish events.
 It's based on REST API principles and uses SPRING BOOT backed with POSTGRESQL to provide functionality.

-## Main features are:
+## The main features are:
 - events
     - categories
     - locations